 Viognier in the Vineyard and Cellar

 Viognier is a reasonably difficult grape to grow, as it is somewhat more prone to disease than other varietals and can be unpredictable in its yield.
 It is, however, reasonably drought resistant, enabling it to thrive in the dry Paso Robles summer climate.
-It flowers and ripens early, and is usually the first varietal harvested in very early September.
-Because Viognier flowers so early in the season, it is susceptible to spring frosts, most notably in 2011 when its production was decimated.
+It flowers and ripens early, and is usually the first grape we harvest in late August or early September.
+Because Viognier flowers so early in the season, it is susceptible to spring frosts, and its production was decimated in 2001, 2009, and 2011.
 We have installed frost-protection fans in our largest Viognier block, which help most years.

 The vines have medium-sized leaves, with small clusters of small, deep yellow berries that produce straw-gold colored wines.
 On the roughly six acres we have in production, we've averaged just over 16 tons in production since 2006, about 2.8 tons per acre.
 Viognier makes up roughly 15% of our white Rhône production.